Skip to content

 m=window_duration_msepoch_durationwindow_duration_ms=9×30×24×60×60×1000epoch_duration=block_duration×blocks_per_epoch

-• Block duration and blocks per epoch are constants from the policy
+Block duration and blocks per epoch are constants defined in the policy.

 The curves and constants presented in this document are subject to change at any time in the future.
-We will keep the community informed of any changes.
+Any updates will be communicated to the community to ensure transparency.

 Dominance